 In partnership with the rights holder, the Hong Kong Jockey Club, as host, commingling partners were invited to join its separate pools on simulcast content.
 The impact was immediate.
 Turnover on all five days at Royal Ascot in 2019 was 75% higher than the previous year.

-In the current season 2021/22, 20 of the 37 simulcast meetings will be World Pool events and that is expected to grow in the future.
+In 2021/22 season, 20 of the 37 simulcast meetings were World Pool events and that is expected to grow in the future.

 The number of World Pool bet types (those hosted by the Club) is also expected to increase.
-The current bets being offered are Win, Place, Quinella, Quinella Place and Tierce, but others are being added to the mix.
+The current bets being offered are Win, Place, Quinella, Quinella Place, Tierce, Forecast and Treble, but others are being added to the mix.

 International home tote operators will continue to offer and host all other products, which are not included in the World Pool suite, for their local customers, but the liquidity will be significantly smaller than World Pool bet types.